Thomas-Basham/gallery-of-horns/README.md

 ## Reflections and Comments/Questions

+### Lab-01

 How do I get the leftover two articles from centering themselves in the bottom and make it align with the ones above them?

+### Lab-02

+### Lab-03

+What went well, that I might forget if I don’t write down?

+Creating and rendering the modal was surprisingly intuitive once I studied the docs and made some searches

+What did I learn today?

+How to create a modal and get it to display per the event.
+Also, how to use the .filter() method to filter values out of an array and such.

+What should I do differently next time?

+I think today went well.
+I might've gotten finished faster if I was sitting alone, but I don't mind spending the extra hours on this stuff right now.

+What still puzzles me, or what do I need to learn more about?

+I'm not 100% on the syntax of the filter method so I'd like to know more about that

 ## Number and name of feature: Feature #1: Display images